Writing by Erin Webb

 Moisturizing: Because my skin can be reactive, Emma recommended I use NO EVIL for my Moisture Duo.
 I use 3 drops of oil and 6 pumps Sense & Sensitivity or Clear Complexion Mist.
 Cow Fart Juice dabbed on breakouts.
 In cooler months, I dab 3 drops of NO EVIL on my face as a barrier protector after letting the Moisture Duo absorb into my skin.

-Jasmine rice with lots of ghee mixed in, topped with fried eggs, bacon, and sautéed spinach (that I steam at the end with apple cider vinegar).
+Jasmine rice (that’s been cooked and cooled overnight and reheated) with lots of ghee mixed in, topped with fried eggs, bacon, and sautéed spinach (that I steam at the end with apple cider vinegar).
 Garnished with tamari, sesame seed oil, and fermented ginger and carrots from Hawthorne Valley Farm.

 Chicken and sourdough dumpling soup with homemade bone broth.

 BLT with an egg on top from Brooklyn Commune